hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/019_the_psychic_prana.md

 Yogi wants.
 This is, therefore, a physiological explanation of the breathing exercise.
 It tends to bring a rhythmic action in the body, and helps us, through the respiratory centre, to control the other centres.
-The aim of Prânâyâma here is to rouse the coiled-up power in the Muladhara, called the Kundalini.
+The aim of Prānāyāma here is to rouse the coiled-up power in the Muladhara, called the Kundalini.

 Everything that we see, or imagine, or dream, we have to perceive in space.
-This is the ordinary space, called the Mahâkâsha, or elemental space.
-When a Yogi reads the thoughts of other men, or perceives supersensuous objects he sees them in another sort of space called the Chittâkâsha, the mental space.
-When perception has become objectless, and the soul shines in its own nature, it is called the Chidâkâsha, or knowledge space.
+This is the ordinary space, called the Mahākāsha, or elemental space.
+When a Yogi reads the thoughts of other men, or perceives supersensuous objects he sees them in another sort of space called the Chittākāsha, the mental space.
+When perception has become objectless, and the soul shines in its own nature, it is called the Chidākāsha, or knowledge space.
 When the Kundalini is aroused, and enters the canal of the Sushumna, all the perceptions are in the mental space.
 When it has reached that end of the canal which opens out into the brain, the